 - Wait for high-value redemptions: Only use your points when you’ll get a relatively good redemption value, like more than 1 cent per point.
 Low and high-category hotels tend to provide the most value per point.

-- Offset the annual fee: The Marriott Bonvoy Business card has a $95 annual fee after the first year, but you can easily get more than $95 in value simply by using your annual Free Night Award for a room that’s worth more than that.
+- Offset the annual fee: The Marriott Bonvoy Business card has a $125 annual fee, but you can easily get more than $125 in value simply by using your annual Free Night Award for a room that’s worth more than that.

 The Marriott Bonvoy Business Credit Card can provide a cash back equivalent of about 13.6–34% when spending at Marriott Bonvoy properties, depending on how you earn and redeem your points.
 Purchases in the 4X business categories will yield the equivalent of about 3.2–8% cash back.